blakegreendev/serverless-blog/source/_drafts/Learning-Containers-for-Today-and-Learning-Serverless-for-Tomorrow.md

 ---
-title: Learning Containers for Today and Learning Serverless for Tomorrow
+title: Should I Be Learning Containers for Today and Learning Serverless for Tomorrow?
 tags:
   - aws
 categories: